Q. Is it safe to travel on a coach?

 Q. Are you increasing the number of services you operate and when will you be returning to your normal timetables?

-We’ll be operating a reduced network whilst we get started, but you can still go to many of the towns and cities we all love, and to see people we’ve been missing.
-As government restrictions start to lift further, we’ll start to adapt our network.
-So if you don’t see a journey you used to travel on right now, please bear with us whilst we get back up and running.
+We're currently operating a reduced network, but you can still go to many of the towns and cities we all love, and to see people we’ve been missing.
+As and when government restrictions allow, we’ll start to adapt our network.
+So if you don’t see a journey you used to travel on right now, please bear with us and we'll hope to get it added soon.

 Q. Are your travel shops and ticket offices still closed?